 In The Republic, Plato’s ideal state is divided into three distinct classes: the Producers, who provide material and functional needs; the Auxiliaries, who defend the state; and the Guardians, who rule it.
 Justice is maintained when each person, within their respective class, performs his or her proper function.

 Platonic idealism (alongside the ancient Greek philosophies) was monumental — giving rise to democracy and the foundations of modern Western civilisation.
 But today, who’s to determine what proper societal function each person should fulfil?
 With technological progress, our daily tasks and jobs have changed.
 And what’s alluring is how our attitude towards work has evolved — and why.

 The ancient Greeks, as well as the Hebrews and medieval Christians, viewed work as a curse.
-Ponos is the Greek word for work, which originated from the Latin poena, meaning sorrow.
-At it’s core, work was associated with pain and drudgery.
+The Greek word for work is Ponos, which originates from the Latin poena, meaning sorrow.
+At its core, work was associated with pain and drudgery.
 It was the divine punishment for man’s original sin and viewed as a necessary evil.

 Today, there is plenty of room for personal growth in work.
 We have endless opportunities to express ourselves, whether as a coffee connoisseur, street mime, or YouTube sensation.
-Choice, for many, becomes paradoxical.
+Choice, for many, has become paradoxical.

 In the 16th Century, the Protestant work ethic came to fore and was still all about work as a sacrifice — indicating that you were morally worthy.
 Work gratification is so very different today — ideally, we find work as good and rewarding in and of itself, as touted by life hackers and career advice columnists.